xpolak37/Metagenomics_workflow/README.md

 nextflow

 ## ℹ️ About
-The workflow consists of multiple modules, all will be exececuted if not set otherwise:
+The workflow consists of multiple modules, all will be executed if not set otherwise:

 ---
 ### 🧹 **<u>1.
 Quality control</u>**